Total of people that favorited this listing

 There are two guest buildings referred to as the Lower and Upper because one is up a small risfe.
 Both buildings have four en-suite rooms, all possessing their own natural gas fireplace.
 Each room is named after a local historical figure.
 The Upper building is attached to the guest laundry facility and the outdoor hot tub and has a view of the mountains of the field, while the Lower building has an air-conditioning and overlooks several of the horse corrals.

-Rocking Z Guest Ranch's accommodations are super comfortable, with spacious en-suite rooms complete with a natural gas fireplace (excepting the lodge rooms), chairs, and some rooms have an air-conditioning.
+Rocking Z Guest Ranch's accommodations are super comfortable, with spacious en-suite rooms complete with a natural gas fireplace (except in the lodge rooms), chairs, and some rooms have an air-conditioning.
 The rooms are huge and the beds very comfortable.
 They even have extra-long beds to accommodate tall people.
 You will enjoy a truly peaceful night, with nothing breaking the silence except the sounds of nature.
-Furthermore, all the amenities here are free of charge.
+Furthermore, all the amenities are free of charge.
 The amenities include:

 Everyone at Rocking Z Guest Ranch wears two hats - one for working on the ranch, and one for working on the guest ranch.
 Usually, Rocking Z Guest Ranch operates under both of these hats at the same time, but this area is focused on giving you insight to what the ranch hat means.
 With 75 horses, 45 head of cattle, and multiple dogs and cats, there are a lot of chores to do.